pavloDeshko/dd-elements/README.md

   Alias to element()

 #### selection.parents()
-  Returns selection of element's parents.
+  Returns selection of elements' parents.
 #### selection.merge(other)
   Returns new selection resulted from merging two selections.
 #### selection.filter(filter)